hannahwauchope/Website/Resources.md

 title: Resources
 ---

-Here is a very adhoc collection of websites resources.
-This is not a comprehensive or organised list, it's mostly for me to be able to refer back to!
+Here is a very adhoc collection of websites and resources.
+This is not a comprehensive or organised list, it's mostly for me to be able to refer back to, but may be of use to some.

 #### Linear Model Related Things